zhangzhizhongz3/CppPrimer/ch11/README.md

 >Our program does no checking on the validity of either input file.
 In particular, it assumes that the rules in the transformation file are all sensible.
 What would happen if a line in that file has a key, one space, and then the end of the line?
 Predict the behavior and then check it against your version of the program.

-we added a file that name "word_transformation_bad.txt" to folder `data`. the file only has a key, one space.

 the program of 11.33 don't influenced by that.

 ## Exercise 11.37: